 For those who have read the Ramayana and are with a goal to witness the places where Ramayana events actually took place, Sri Lanka is a destination you cannot miss.

-As the location where most of the Ramayana’s events occurred, Sri Lanka has locations scattered around the island with believable mysteries, proven proofs and magical miracles happened and keep happening to this day.
+As the location where most of the Ramayana’s events occurred, Sri Lanka has locations scattered around the island with believable mysteries, proven proofs, and magical miracles that happened and keep happening to this day.

-Below are 13 Ramayana related places in Sri Lanka with strong folklores and the proofs that are directly connected to the Ramayana and its main characters.
-It doesn’t matter whether you are a Hindu or not, these places can add unique and memorable moments to your Sri Lanka tour.
+Below are 13 Ramayana-related places in Sri Lanka with strong folklore and proofs that are directly connected to the Ramayana and its main characters.
+It doesn’t matter whether you are a Hindu or not; these places can add unique and memorable moments to your Sri Lanka tour.